grafana/k6-docs/TROUBLESHOOTING.md

 That's the bad news.

 The good news is that the majority of all local Gatsby issues have the same handful of root causes.
-If you can't make Gatsby work on your site, check that your environment and local docs don't any of these conditions.
+If you can't make Gatsby work on your site, check that your environment and local docs for any of these conditions.

 If there's still an issue, ask for help!
 Hopefully, we can find the solution and add it to this list.